ThePrimeagen/keyboards/ubuntu/README.md

 sudo cat real-prog-dvorak >> /usr/share/X11/xkb/symbols/us
 ```

-Then you have to update the evdev.xml with the following, add it near the other English keyboards
+Then you have to update the `sudo vim /usr/share/X11/xkb/rules/evdev.xml` with the following, add it near the other English keyboards

 ```
 <model>